Services A-Z Pricing

 By way of a recap, prior to December 2023 a company could only be held criminally liable for the actions of individuals representing its “directing mind and will,” typically limited to board members and the most senior executives.
 This common law doctrine, known as the identification principle, created a high threshold that prosecutors often struggled to meet.
 Whilst certain statutory exceptions existed, for example under the Bribery Act 2010 and Corporate Manslaughter and Corporate Homicide Act 2007, these were narrow in scope.

-While section 196 captures a broader tier of management than before, it is currently limited to economic crimes, and specifically those listed in Schedule 12 of the Act (including, for example, under the Fraud Act 2006, Theft Act 1968, and Proceeds of Crime Act 2002, as well as the common law offence of Conspiracy to Defraud).
-Separate to this ECCTA also introduced the failure to prevent fraud offence under section 199, in force as at September 2025.
+While section 196 captures a broader tier of management than before, it was limited to economic crimes, and specifically those listed in Schedule 12 of the Act (including, for example, under the Fraud Act 2006, Theft Act 1968, and Proceeds of Crime Act 2002, as well as the common law offence of Conspiracy to Defraud).
+ECCTA also introduced the failure to prevent fraud offence under section 199, in force as of September 2025.

 About the author